kordastilab/cytoClustR/README.md

 # cytoClusteR #

-cytoClusteR employs hierarchical clustering to identify cell population in SPADE data and facilitates comparisons among multiple groups of samples.
+cytoClusteR employs hierarchical clustering to identify cell population in SPADE data and facilitate comparisons among multiple groups of samples.

 cytoClusteR was developed by the Kordasti lab at King's College London.